 “Military” Wills have their benefits.
-However, they have their limitations including the fact they only apply when you are on “active duty” meaning they have no validity when you are between operations.
+However, they have their limitations including the fact they can only be made when you are on “active duty”.
 Furthermore, poorly drafted Wills can sometimes cause more problems than not having a Will at all.

 Whilst your assets are yours to currently do with as you please, in death, a Will determines where your assets will go.

 Failure to create a Will